the-turing-way/the-turing-way/book/website/communication/binder.md

 ### How do I save my changes back to my repository?

 Unfortunately, you can't.
-At least, not from the command line.
+At least, not from the command line in a running Binder instance.

 Writing back to a hosted repository, whether it be on GitHub or some other platform, will require a credential of some kind to authorise you to write to that repository.
 And as has been mentioned, mybinder.org is a completely public service and you should not provide any sensitive information to a running Binder instance under any circumstances.